-Join Eric Wing for an in-depth discussion in this video Learning what a family is, part of Structural Families in Revit.
+Join Eric Wing for an in-depth discussion in this video Learning what a family is, part of Revit: Structural Families.

 - Let's get started by explaining what a Revit Family actually is.
 For you AutoCAD users, it's a block that you insert into a drawing.
 Basically a group of objects that form a building component such as a desk or a window.
 Oh, but this is no ordinary block.
 In AutoCAD we had to insert a block, explode it, stretch it and put everything back on the correct layers.
 Not a family.
 Revit families are the cornerstone of BIM.
 When you insert a family into a model you get a fully parametric, data rich 3D object that can adapt to whatever is actually hosting the family.